-Upon his arrival, we sat down with President Pignatello for a Q&A session to learn a little bit more about LHU's new President.
+On July 1, Lock Haven University welcomed its 15th president, Robert Pignatello, to The Haven.
+Upon his arrival, President Pignatello sat down for a question and answer session to learn a little bit more about him.

 What attracted you most to LHU, making you want to be the next president?

-The Haven’s mission is a very compelling one and I was also attracted by the importance of the University to the city, county, region, and beyond as an economic driver and an engine for upward mobility.
-The more I learned about The Haven, the more my interest grew.
+I was attracted by the importance of the university to the city, county, region and beyond as an economic driver and an engine for upward mobility.
+The Haven’s mission is a very compelling one.
 I viewed Lock Haven as a very impressive and consequential institution that had the potential to be even more and that I could help it get there.
+The more I learned about LHU, the more my interest grew.

-Needless to say, the campus itself is spectacular and the surrounding region breathtaking.
-It was evident to me that The Haven has dedicated faculty, staff, and coaches; alumni who return to support the institution and its students; supportive Council of Trustees and Foundation Board; as well as a reputation for quality programs and services.
+Needless to say, the campus facilities are spectacular and the surrounding region breathtaking.
+It was evident to me that The Haven has dedicated faculty, staff and coaches; alumni who return to support the institution and its students; supportive Council of Trustees and Foundation Board; as well as a reputation for quality programs and services.

 What are you most looking forward to in your first semester as president?

 I cannot wait to meet with our students and welcome the freshmen class.
-I’m looking forward to getting to know the community and engaging them on the issues we care about.
-I am also excited to walk around our beautiful campus and connect with faculty, staff, and coaches and collaborating on how we can strengthen our institution and make everyone feel part of that process.
+I’m looking forward to getting to know the community better and engaging them on the issues we care about.
+I am also excited to walk around our beautiful campus and connect with faculty, staff and coaches and collaborate on how we can strengthen our institution and make everyone feel part of that process.

 What are some of your favorite spots or buildings on campus and why?

 Having overseen facilities at major institutions for a very long time, I’m very focused on the condition and function of buildings.
 The first thing you notice as soon as you step on campus and spend any time at all here is that our facilities are extremely well maintained.
 Clearly, the facilities crews do an outstanding job.
-I have already visited most of the buildings and the athletic facilities.
 What I’m looking forward to seeing in the fall is how our buildings and facilities become activated by our students and how they are served by them.
 I really enjoy the newly dedicated Poorman Commons, which is a great crossroad for the community.
-The Recreation Center and the DACC also stand out.
+The Recreation Center, recently renovated Price Auditorium and the DACC also stand out.

 What are some of your favorite places you’ve visited so far in the Lock Haven community, and some others you are looking forward to checking out?